lukaselsrode/projects/total_behavioural_tracker/README.md

 Updates to Source Code:
         - Fonts are default doo-doo at the moment []
-        - Pop-up kinda hacky []

 Repository:
         - setup public permissions []
         - Public ReadMe []
 Builds:
         IOS:
                 TODO:
-                        Change the Icon for the app [] Debug de build on Xcode.. not running on simulator []
+                        Debug de build on Xcode.. not running on simulator []
                 Xcode Process:
-                        File permissions
                         Dev-Sign Certificate
                         Bundle Indetifier
-                        Add "-O --no-perms" to build scripts
                         Turn off sandox script features
                         PyEvalThreads() is deprecated ... what do I do here ?